jieliangbio/ESR_2026_Edge-effect/README.md

 # Description

 This repository contains the data analysis code and related scripts for the study:
-**Mitigating the edge effect in paleoclimate reconstruction under no-analog environmental and eco-physiological conditions**.
+**Mitigating edge effects in paleoclimate reconstructions: a comprehensive review and bias assessment of soil brGDGT-based temperature reconstructions **.
 The study quantified the factors contributing to the edge effect and employed a Sparse Identification of Nonlinear Dynamics (SINDY) approach for dynamic simulation of the brGDGT-based temperature biases.

 ## **Contents**